AyeAreEm/Tree-View/README.md

 - ✅ Open a file in its respective app
 - ✅ Option to open directory in Windows File Explorer
 - ✅ Option to open directory in terminal
+- ✅ Remove a file or folder
 - Add a new file or folder
-- Remove a file or folder
 - Link a chosen directory to a chosen file (main feature of this. unavailable in regular file explorer)
 - [Settings Section](#settings-section)

 ## Todos
 - ✅ Don't display big folders such as node_modules and .git
+- Add refresh button
 - Add settings section with customisation (i.e. change background, specific folder's to ignore, etc)
 - Add website / cloud verison so that files are accessible everywhere [note: this will preferably not use an account system but something still as secure hopefully]
 - Don't display dot files such as .DS_Store and .gitignore? (maybe)